cscart/docs/en/cscart_addons/addons/duo_authorization/index.rst

 Setting up the add-on
 =====================

-    In the settings of the “Two-Factor Authentication by Duo” add-on, enter the details of your Duo account (see the `Getting integration key, secret key, and API hostname`_ section):
+    In the settings of the “Auth by Duo” add-on, enter the details of your Duo account (see the `Getting integration key, secret key, and API hostname`_ section):

     .. fancybox:: img/DUO_Auth_002.png
         :alt: settings of the Two-factor authentication add-on